charif1031/Modern-Ecommerce-Platforms/README.md

 ![home one](img/D.2.jpg)

-1.Browsing and Searching:
+1. Browsing and Searching:

 Customers search for products or services they are interested in.
 They can browse through categories, use search filters, or enter specific keywords to find what they want.

-2.Product Selection:
+2. Product Selection:

 After finding a product, customers click on it to view detailed information, including product descriptions, images, prices, and customer reviews.
 They may also compare products before making a selection.

-3.Adding to Cart:
+3. Adding to Cart:

 Customers can add selected items to their shopping cart.
 The cart allows them to review and modify their selections before proceeding to checkout.

-4.Checkout Process:
+4. Checkout Process:

 This is a critical step in the e-commerce process:
 Shipping Information: Customers provide shipping details, including the delivery address and preferred shipping method.